 Pros: Safety seems to be the major factor enticing users to Wally.
-The developers say no data is stored on remote servers and instead stays on your mobile device.
-You can even backup your data.
+The developers say no data is stored on remote servers and instead stays on your mobile device, and you can even backup your data.

-What to expect: The interface is clean and well designed making it easy for users to view pending bills, there is also a calendar view to make paying bills easier.
+What to expect: The interface is clean and well designed, making it easy for users to view pending bills, there is also a calendar view to make paying bills more manageable.
 An internal browser also pops up to make payments without leaving the app.
 Chronicle also has an Apple Watch component.

 Pros: The app’s archive is easy to use and makes it simple to find your bills at a later date.
 Receipts can also be saved to be used in the future.
 The Chronicle also has the option to sync data between the iOS and Mac with iCloud making it easy to access information from various devices.

-Cons: There are two major cons, the first is the $5.79 price which is steep compared to the free apps on offer, the app gets even pricier if you add in the Mac software.
-Another important con is that this app is only available on Apple operating systems making it totally out of reach for Android users.
+Cons: There are two major cons.
+The first is the $5.79 price which is steep compared to the free apps.
+The app gets even pricier if you add in the Mac software.
+Another significant con is that this app is only available on Apple operating systems making it totally out of reach for Android users.

 Platforms: iOS, Android, Web, Cost: Free, or $16.99 for three months of Plus Plan

 Synopsis: Good Budget uses the envelope budgeting method.
 This is specifically useful for those following a cash envelope system.
 One envelope of cash is designated for each category that goes empty when you spend it.
 This app makes you decide in advance about the amount you are looking to spend for each category and encourages you to stick to it as your envelope will turn empty if you don’t.